cee-studio/cee-std/README.md

-# A single file C library to provide similar productivity of C++ STL
+# A single file C container library

-But it does not intend to replicate C++ STL function by function.
+It provides similar functionalities of C++ STL, but it does not intend to replicate C++ STL function by function.

-## When should you use this lib ?
+## It's optimized for the following use cases:

-1. If you need a simple C style containers that has minimum dependency.
+1. If you need a simple minimum C style containers.

 2. If you want to develop your own dynamic typed scripting languages but you don't want reinvent a runtime system.